sowmyagowri/Ironman-A-Java-Game-using-Greenfoot/AvniGulatiWiki.md

+# Week 5

+In fifth week, the team started coding their respective modules.
+I coded the destruction elements in Level 1 and added classes and methods for the same.

+## XP core value Feedback

+Throughout the week, the team coded their modules by taking feedback from each team member so that the code can be integrated in the coming week.
+This helped in expediting the development of the game.

 # Week 4

 In fourth week, the entire team created the Class Diagrams of their respective design patterns that they will implement in the game.
 I constructed class diagram for destruction elements in Level 1 for Factory Pattern.